 There's no point in picking out beneficiaries and then failing to let them people know.
 But a lot of people keep both their policies and their beneficiary designations a secret.

-Unless you're actively trying to make things difficult for your beneficiaries, let them know about their status as well as where your policy can be found in the event of your passing.
+Don't make things difficult for your beneficiaries.
+Let them know about their status as well as where your policy can be found in the event of your passing.

 Far too many people who purchase life insurance never review or update their policies, which most experts consider a big no-no.